nedpranson/omarchy-themer/README.md

 Loads Omarchy themes into Neovim with support for hot-reloading on theme change.

-As there is no simple way to configure Omarchy themes with other Neovim configurations, this plugin tries to provide a seamless alternative for integrating Omarchy's custom theme loading and swapping capabilities.
+As there is no simple way to configure Omarchy themes with other Neovim configurations, this plugin provides a seamless alternative for integrating Omarchy's custom theme loading and swapping capabilities.

 ## Table of contents